softwarerero/meteor-accounts-t9n/README.md

 # Translations for the meteor account's messages (almost i18n)

+**There is an old package mrt:accounts-t9n on Atmosphere, please use softwarerero:accounts-t9n instead**

 This package offers translations for accounts-base, accounts-passwords, accounts-entry, accounts-templates-core and billing.
 Contributions for other packages are welcome.
 We try to translate only messages that might pop up at a users screen as developers are expected to understand English errors anyway.

 Translations are currently available for Arabic, Catalan, Chinese (Mandarin), Chinese (Traditional), Croatian, Czech, Danish, Dutch, Farsi, French, German, Greek, Hebrew, Italian, Japanese, Norwegian, Polish, Portuguese, Russian, Slovenian, Spanish (South America), Spanish (Spain), Swedish, Turkish, Ukrainian and Vietnamese.